shining01star/Code-Gallery/README.md

 # Code-Gallery
-This repository contains all my codes from beiginnner phase to advanced phase.
+This repository contains all my codes from the beginner to the advanced phases.
 I hope new learners will get some help from it.